kuzand/Computer-Vision-Video-Lectures/CONTRIBUTING.md

 Any contributions are welcome, especially the addition of links to free, high-quality, university-level courses with video lectures related to the field of Computer Vision that are not currently listed here.

-To add a new course, please follow the existing format (title, university, lecturer, link to website and/or youtube list, short description).
+To add a new course, please follow the existing format (course title, university, lecturer, link to website and/or youtube list, short description).

 # Guidelines